 The AFFF Unit provides loans to agricultural, forestry, and fisheries business operators and companies in the processed food industry in cooperation with private financial institutions.
-In FY2020, a total of 1,108 cooperative loans were provided to agricultural, forestry, and fisheries business operators in cooperation with private financial institutions (Note).
+In FY2021, a total of 809 cooperative loans were provided in cooperation with private financial institutions (Note).

-The AFFF Unit also provides JFC loans to agricultural, forestry, and fisheries business operators and companies in the processed food industry through 631 private financial institutions with which it has entered into outsourcing agreements.
-In FY2020, the number of JFC loans provided through private financial institutions was 13,302.
+The AFFF Unit also provides JFC loans through 615 private financial institutions with which it has entered into outsourcing agreements.
+The number of JFC loans provided through private financial institutions was 9,430, and this was 56.3% of total loans.